Hell House LLC: Reception

-Review aggregator Rotten Tomatoes gives Hell House LLC a 89% positive rating based on nine critic reviews, with an average rating of 7.75/10.
+Review aggregator Rotten Tomatoes gives Hell House LLC a 73% positive rating based on eleven critic reviews, with an average rating of 6.50/10.
 Dread Central gave the film a positive review, awarding it a score of 3.4/5.
 Found Footage Critic praised the cast, premise, and cinematography, giving the film a rating of 7.8 of 10.
 The Horror Society gave a score of 8.75 out of 10 and saying the mystery and suspense works for this film.

 SlashFilm also gave the film a positive review writing that "Stephen Cognetti's Halloween chiller marries found footage with haunted attractions, channeling a popular and rational fear."
 Luke Rodriguez of Modern Horror was more critical of the film, saying that "it doesn't quite stick the landing", but otherwise enjoyed the film.

 Sequels

-In an interview with Geeks of Doom Cognetti has stated that he sees the Hell House LLC trilogy as "one movie just divided into three acts and each movie is its own act".
+In an interview with Geeks of Doom, Cognetti has stated that he sees the Hell House LLC trilogy as "one movie just divided into three acts and each movie is its own act".
 He further commented that he found it easy to write the second and third parts, as he knew "where I wanted to go with it from the get-go".